priyankkapadia22/Oceanaut/README.md

 fusion_model.pth (Trained FusionUNet)

 The FusionUNet's input is the stacked outputs of the first two models on a frame (or frame triplet).
 Without the base model checkpoints, the FusionUNet cannot run inference.
 Make sure these three checkpoint files are correctly loaded and accessible for successful enhancement.
+(Note: To get the model weights DM me)

 ## 📊 Benchmarks